s4mp41xao/finance-system-monorepo/README.md

 - Perform, list, and delete financial transactions for bank accounts
 - Update and manage company and user information
 - Secure RESTful API endpoints with clear separation of concerns
-- Built with Java 21, Spring Boot, and JPA/Hibernate for robust backend development
+- Built with Java 21, Spring Boot, and JPA/Hibernate

 ## Technologies